Unable to Locate Complete Label

 Trader Joe’s Dog Food receives the Advisor’s mid-tier rating of 3.5 stars.

-- Trader Joe’s Premium Lamb and Rice
+- Trader Joe’s Premium Lamb Meal and Rice [A]

-- Trader Joe’s Premium Chicken and Rice
+- Trader Joe’s Premium Chicken Meal and Rice [A]

-Trader Joe's Premium Chicken and Rice
+Trader Joe's Premium Lamb Meal and Rice

 Dry Dog Food